TextureHQ/docs/docs/commands/commands.md

 | `idle`         | N/A                             | Self Consumption / Time of use         | Adjusted to the current charge level of battery | Stategy used depends on value of `enableGridInteraction` flag
 | `reset`        | N/A                             | N/A                      | N/A             | Reset the battery to the last known settings (within 24 hours) |

+> **Note:** If the device is enrolled in a grid services program, the table above is likely not applicable in terms of the battery stragies used (we always attempt grid services first by default).
+The battery will be controlled by the grid services program and typically not override the users current battery settings.

 #### Examples

 ##### Discharge the battery, exporting to the grid if possible